luofuli/word-sense-disambiguation/README.md

 		and Chang, Baobao
 		and Sui, Zhifang",
-  title = 	"Incorporating Glosses into Neural Word Sense Disambiguation", booktitle = 	"Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)", year = 	"2018", publisher = 	"Association for Computational Linguistics", pages = 	"2473--2482", location = 	"Melbourne, Australia", url = 	"http://aclweb.org/anthology/P18-1230"
+  title = 	"Incorporating Glosses into Neural Word Sense Disambiguation", booktitle = 	"Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (ACL)", year = 	"2018", publisher = 	"Association for Computational Linguistics", pages = 	"2473--2482", url = 	"http://aclweb.org/anthology/P18-1230"
 }
 ```